python-poetry/poetry/docs/cli.md

 Should match a repository name set by the [`config`](#config) command.
 * `--username (-u)`: The username to access the repository.
 * `--password (-p)`: The password to access the repository.
+* `--cert`: Certificate authority to access the repository.
+* `--client-cert`: Client certificate to access the repository.
+* `--build`: Build the package before publishing.
 * `--dry-run`: Perform all actions except upload the package.
 * `--skip-existing`: Ignore errors from files already existing in the repository.